paladp/cs203-S2019-assessment/assessment.md

 * Using docstrings to document a Python program
   * N = Did not use docstrings
   * I = Incorrectly attempted docstrings unidentifiable to compiler
-  * A = Added docstrings, but it does not fully prescribe the functions/ methods effect as a command
+  * A communicates difficulties= Added docstrings, but it does not fully prescribe the functions/ methods effect as a command
   * G = Successfully added docstring with useful description, but is lacking some proper syntax
   * E = Successfully added docstring with useful description and proper syntax
 * Adopting and applying appropriate naming conventions
   * N = Used unconventional naming styles foreign to python's syntax
   * I = Used appropriate naming styles that are not entirely conventional
   * A = Used inappropriate naming styles that are not prescriptive or descriptive
   * G = Used appropriate naming styles, but is missing syntax used with variables, function, and methods
   * E = Used appropriate naming styles with correct syntax used with variables, functions, and methods
 * Using exception handling to create a robust Python program
   * N = Code crashes because of no exception handling
   * I = Code crashes because of incorrect exception handling